Astros vs. Mets Player Props Betting Odds

-Kyle Tucker and Pete Alonso are two of the players with prop bets available when the Houston Astros and the New York Mets meet at Minute Maid Park on Monday (at 8:10 PM ET).
+Those looking to place a player prop wager can find odds on Kyle Tucker, Pete Alonso and others in the Houston Astros-New York Mets matchup at Minute Maid Park on Tuesday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!